imr-framework/imr-framework.github.io/pages/amri.md

 - Ethical

 The above features would essentially make an IPS knowledge-rich, and capable of long-term autonomy with minimal human intervention.

+### Utilization of file standards
+AMRI can be easily built, rebuilt and deployed as it leverages 4 existing file standards and introduces 1 new file standard.
+These file standards are:
+- EMR file standard for subject information encryption
+- Situation report (Sitrep) file standard for sampling MR system state (introduced in this work)
+- Pulseq file standard for multi-vendor pulse sequence programming
+- ISMRMRD file standard for acquired raw data
+- DICOM file standard for reconstructed image data

+An example of some of these file standards as part of experiments can be found [here](https://github.com/imr-framework/imr-framework/tree/master/amri).